-Old Highway 8 is the closest KVA at approximately 0.4 miles from the development site to the nearest point on the Highway where the site is visible.
-The Highway at this point is approximately 160 feet lower in elevation than the development site, allowing for existing topographical features and the established vineyard between the site and this KVA to screen most of the proposed development from view.
-Staff estimates that only the roof of the dwelling will be visible from this KVA.
-The site is topographically visible from Old Highway 8 for a stretch of approximately 0.25 miles.
-With conditions of approval requiring the retention of existing vegetation, the use of dark earth-tone colors and non-reflective materials on the exterior of the dwelling, and the planting of screening trees, the proposed dwelling will be visually subordinate in relation to its surroundings as viewed from this KVA.
+Old Highway 8 is the closest KVA.
+The proposed development at the proposed site will be visible west of the subject parcel along Old Highway 8 at approximately 0.4 miles from the proposed development site to the nearest point on the Highway where the site is visible.
+The Highway at this point is approximately 160 feet lower in elevation than the proposed development site.
+At the proposed site, the dwelling will be visible from this KVA, screened only by a single coniferous tree.
+The proposed site is topographically visible from Old Highway 8 for a stretch of approximately 0.25 miles.